andrewbanchich/forty-jekyll-theme/_posts/2017-11-1-students4nuclear.md

 ---
 By Katie Mummah

-Originally posted on the href="http://www.students4nuclear.org/news/">Students4Nuclear website</a>
+Originally posted on the <a href="http://www.students4nuclear.org/news/">Students4Nuclear website</a>

-I am a nuclear advocate, a graduate student, and the new student director for the American Nuclear Society.
+I am a nuclear advocate, a graduate student, and the new student director for the <a href="https://ans.org">American Nuclear Society</a>.
 I will be representing students on the ANS Board of Directors for the next two years, and I’m here to encourage you to get involved in pro-nuclear organizations and become a better nuclear advocate.

-Here’s a little bit about me—I’m a first-year graduate student in Nuclear Engineering at the University of Wisconsin-Madison, and I recently received my Bachelors in Nuclear, Plasma, and Radiological Engineering from the University of Illinois.
+Here’s a little bit about me—I’m a first-year graduate student in <a href="https://www.engr.wisc.edu/department/engineering-physics/">Nuclear Engineering & Engineering Physics</a> at the <a href="https://wisc.edu">University of Wisconsin-Madison</a>, and I recently received my Bachelors in <a href="https://npre.illinois.edu">Nuclear, Plasma, and Radiological Engineering</a> from the <a href="https://illinois.edu">University of Illinois</a>.

 Beyond the technical work I do for my degree, I also consider myself a nuclear advocate.
 I want to separate those two things because anyone can be a nuclear advocate, not just nuclear engineers.
 If care about nuclear power and understand that it’s a vital part of our electricity generation, you can be a nuclear advocate as well!